 Ian CHESTER, the father of Jane Chester, who goes missing and is presumed killed, when he attempts to rescue his estranged wife, Eileen, from the jaws of a shark.
 Portrayed by Stuart Finch.

-Jane CHESTER, Debbie's older sister, a theatre usherette and, later, a waitress at Norma's Bar.
+Jane CHESTER FORSYTH, Debbie's older sister, a theatre usherette and, later, a waitress at Norma's Bar.
 Jane becomes a victim of the Hooded Rapist and discovers, to her own horror, that she enjoyed the experience.
 Her love for a married man, Frank Hobson, results in a murder charge.
 Cleared through the efforts of Don Finlayson, Jane marries homosexual Rob Forsyth so that he can stay in Australia beyond the date of his visa expiry.
 She aborts a baby belonging to Frank when she realises that Rob will not stay with her.
 Shani Carroll gets Jane work as an escort, but she has several scary experiences and wants out.
 Jane is used as a human shield in Max Carroll's siege at Duddles'.
 For a time, Jane feels a sexual attraction to Ros Halliday.
-When Jane realises that her heart, and unborn child, belong to Lee Chandler, Jane goes off in pursuit of him.
+When Jane falls pregnant again, she realises that her heart, and unborn child, belong to Lee Chandler, who had recently left Sydney, so Jane goes off in pursuit of him.
 Portrayed by Suzanne Church.

 Mr CHESTER, the father of Noeline Sutcliffe.